 Around the main piazza by the Palazzo Municipale and in the street which leads up to the cathedral, there are plenty of cafes and restaurants many with outdoor seating, ideal for lunch, a drink or a relaxed evening meal al fresco.
 Take a wander down any of the narrow lanes and you’ll find plenty more to choose from.
 You’ll be able to try Pugliese specialities or the Italian favourite, a pizza followed by gelato.

 The White Beach Club at Ostuni is a popular spot for a day trip, with sun loungers available to hire and a beach restaurant for lunch.
 For a beach with limited facilities but clear water and golden sands, Torre Pozzella is an option but you’ll need to take your own drinks and snacks.
 The local beach at Villanova has a couple of restaurants and beach bars close by and you can walk into the town.

-There are two main parks; Fasanolandia, about 30 minutes’ drive away towards the coast where you can visit the zoo and enjoy the rides in the theme park and Acquapark Egnazia with pools and slides for splashing fun.
+There are two main amusement parks in the region; Zoo Safari Fasanolandia, about 30 minutes’ drive away towards the coast where you can visit the zoo and enjoy the rides in the theme park and Acquapark Egnazia with pools and slides for splashing fun.
 Just a few kilometres from Alberobello, about 45 minutes’ drive from Ostuni is a smaller water park, Acqua Park Alberobello which is more suited to younger children.